ckswilliams/modOpenREM/docs/charts.rst

 ``Chart options`` item on the ``User options`` menu at the top of the OpenREM homepage.

+*New in 0.7.0* Individual charts can be displayed full-screen by clicking on the ``Toggle fullscreen`` button that is positioned below each chart.

 *New in 0.7.0* The chart plotting status is displayed on the OpenREM homepage.

 .. figure:: img/ChartCTSortingOptions.png